Kuçovë: Education

 There are two public high schools in the city, General High School (Shkolla e Mesme e Përgjithshme) "Myrteza Kepi" and General High School Kuçovë (Shkolla e Mesme e Përgjithshme Kucovë) and one non public high school.
 There are also five 1st to 9th grade schools; "18 Tetori", "28 Nentori", "Gaqi Karakashi", "23 Nentori" and "Deshmorët e Kombit".
 High school graduates who want to pursue a higher education go to other Albanian cities or outside the country.

 Sports

-The football club is KF Naftëtari Kuçovë.
-Currently playing in the Albanian Second Division.
-And their stadium is Bashkim Sulejmani Stadium with a capacity of 5,000 spectators.
+The football club is KF Naftëtari Kuçovë, currently playing in the Albanian Second Division.
+Their stadium is Bashkim Sulejmani Stadium with a capacity of 5,000 spectators.